susanBuck/dwa15-spring2019/laravel/db-eloquent.md

 ## Resources & Practice
-The combinations of constraints and fetch methods you can use are practically limitless, and building complex queries takes practice.
+The combinations of Eloquent design and execution methods you can use are practically limitless, and building complex queries takes practice.

 Knowing that, here are some resources to study:

 + Start by bookmarking and studying [these query examples...](/laravel/db-query-examples.md).
 + Skim the
-[API Docs on query methods](https://laravel.com/api/5.7/Illuminate/Database/Query/Builder.html) to see *all* the methods available to you.
+[API Docs on query methods](https://laravel.com/api/5.8/Illuminate/Database/Query/Builder.html) to see *all* the methods available to you.
 + And, of course, refer to the [Laravel Eloquent Documentation](https://laravel.com/docs/eloquent).

 Armed with this information, write queries to accomplish the following...